 Hydrocele is diagnosed on physical examination by a physician or a surgeon.
 The bulge in the groin area is checked by asking to cough.
-A beam of light passed through the bulge highlights collection of fluid, thus determining the condition.
+A beam of light passing through the bulge highlights the collection of fluid, thus determining the condition.

-Hydrocele is a relatively common condition that a qualified surgeon can easily treat.
+Hydrocele is a common condition that a qualified surgeon can easily treat.
 Even though it doesn’t affect fertility, it may cause pain and embarrassment, thus making it important to treat it.
-Medications cannot treat a hydrocele; it can only give symptomatic relief for pain.
+Medications cannot treat a hydrocele; they can only give symptomatic relief for the pain.

 The surgical procedure for hydrocele is done with spinal anesthesia or general anesthesia.
 A simple incision followed by drainage of the fluid and suturing back.
 It has a good prognosis.